Ironhead Sportster Maintenance

 Rear Chain Maintenance

 There's two big reasons why you should regularly lube the drive chain.
-The first is, lack of lubrication leads to premature chain and sprocket wear, And more importantly, to lessen the chance of a chain snapping while under acceleration.
+The first is, lack of lubrication leads to premature chain and sprocket wear, and more importantly, to lessen the chance of a chain snapping while under acceleration.

 A bike chain is comprised of outer links, inner links, rollers, and pins.
 When your chain is lubed correctly, it allows all these parts to move freely.